 Mental Health Support

-The Health and Wellbeing team is here to offer support to students at the college who are experiencing mental health difficulties.
-Our aim is to support you to complete your studies and to achieve your goals.
+The Counselling and Mental Health Support Service offers support to students at the College who are experiencing mental health difficulties.
+We can help you to manage your studies and achieve your goals.

 - We will meet with you to find out if any practical support is needed, or if any reasonable adjustments can be made to support you with your studies on your chosen course.

 - We will agree an action plan with you which will outline any practical support or reasonable adjustments that might be needed in the classroom or with your coursework.

 - We can contact and keep in touch with members of staff at the college, and if needed we can liaise with different agencies that might already be giving you support outside college i.e. GP, CPN, and Social Worker.

 We can let tutors know if you need: